- What is an EDRMS?

 - What are some good sources for further reading?

 An EDRMS is an electronic document and records management system.
-It is an automated software application designed to facilitate the creation, management, use, storage and disposal of a range of both physical and digital documents and records in an integrated way.
+It is an automated software application designed to facilitate the creation, management, use, storage and disposal of a range of both physical and digital documents and records.
+Essentially it manages unstructured records and information.
 An EDRMS may also automate business processes such as workflows and approvals and be integrated with other business systems.

 As the title suggests, an EDRMS combines document management and records management functionality.
 The document management functionality of an EDRMS, based on business rules and classification, allows you to access and use documents to meet short term needs.
 The records management functionality allows you to protect and manage records as authentic evidence of business to meet your statutory and other responsibilities, and can assist you to address your longer term needs for information.